The #1 Cause of Parkinson's, According to Doctors

 - Poor balance and coordination

 The Parkinson's Foundation offers people with PD genetic testing and counseling at no cost through its ongoing research study, PD GENEration: Mapping the Future of Parkinson's Disease, says Beck.
 The Parkinson's Foundation also has resources available at Parkinson.org, or you can call the Parkinson Foundation Helpline at 1-800-4PD-INFO (it's free).
-And to get through life at your healthiest, don't miss The #1 Cause of Diabetes, According to Doctors.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.